SungHoHong2/DPDK-Experiment/seastar-memcached/experiments/2_debug.md

 ### Where the data transmission start
 - TCP_SERVER class starts the connection and then send the data
 - when server class is running it brings up the `sharded_cache struct` which is the logic for memcached
+- it seems the cache and sharded cache is the only classes that are outside of Seastar
+- The rest of the implementation is in the distritbution class of Seastar

+**Basic Logic**
 ```
 cache::cache
 seastar memcached v1.0